Last Updated on January 14, 2024

 - Keep the heat low.
 Paprika is one of the stars here, and it burns over high heat.
 Take your time here and keep the grill at medium heat.

-A couple practical notes: This recipe calls for grilling the drumsticks at a lower temp.
-Why?
-That’s because, albeit an amazing spice, paprika can go from delicious and flavorful to charred and burnt over a very high heat, so take your time here and use less charcoal or just turn the gas down a bit.
-If you’ve never grilled lemons before, you’re in for a treat.
-Lemons become juicier and a bit sweeter, helping cool and refresh the drumsticks.
+- If you’ve never grilled lemons before, you’re in for a treat.
+Lemons become juicier and a bit sweeter, adding a cool and refreshing hit to the drumsticks.
 Lemons are best cooked hot and fast, so place those over your grill’s hot spots.

 - 4 tbsp olive oil

 - 1 tbsp minced garlic from about 3 cloves